margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Trees ##
-The branches lift up, and they reach for the sky.
+The branches lift up, they reach for the sky, and they hold all the stories of the city.

 <br>